-Analysis: Individuals who submitted the OMS indicated that most popular type of event attended was a retreat with 39.02% and the top four skills learned due to these events were communication skills (85.37%), leadership skills (73.17%), collaboration (68.29%), and social skills (64.41%).
-The most popular purpose of these events, as indicated by the survey results, were to learn and grow as a team, to know how to use Orgsync, and to develop and improve their leadership skills.
-Out of the 35 responses, only one individual indicated that they did not change anything after attending an event such as a training, retreat, workshop or conference.
-Those who attended Leadership NSU and completed a survey, stated that they were very satisfied with the event (77%), 69% strongly agreed that the event was organized, and 84% stated the topics presented were relevant.
+Individuals who submitted the current OMS indicated that the most popular type of event attended was a conference with 77.8% and the top four skills learned due to these events were communication skills (100%), Networking Skills (92.6%), Leadership Skills (88.9%), and collaboration (81.5%).
+Out of the 27 responses, only one individual indicated that they did not change anything after attending an event such as a training, retreat, workshop or conference but the new leadership will.